 For us; “It’s a feeling, not a place.”

-It’s now nearing the time for this blogger and her squire to be hopping on a plane to head on downunder.
+It’s now nearing the time for this blogger and her squire to be heading downunder.
 No, not Australia, you know that small island below Australia, that makes up for its size by making a significant impact on the world in more ways than one.
 Yes, that’s right I am talking about New Zealand or Aotearoa, which is translated as “The Land of the Long White Cloud”.
 Which means is it does have unpredictable weather!
 Though so much more to like than dislike.
 If you had not guessed, we are very proud to call ourselves New Zealanders.

-With our yearly return, the whole concept of home has got me thinking how my idea of “what and where home is” has changed and evolved over my life as our world has slowly expanded.
+With our yearly return, the whole concept of home has got me thinking.
+My idea of “what and where home is” has changed and evolved over my life as our world has slowly expanded.
 This is more so now that the Squire and I change “homes” quite regularly.
-Nowadays we pack up our things for a new country on a regular basis, and each time we feel at home, a new home of sorts.
+Nowadays we pack up our things for a new country continuously, and each time we feel at home, a new home of sorts.

 The image of “home” for us now means so many different things.